cs573-21s/01-ghd3/README.md

 1. Learned to create basic primitives, scales and coordinate axes with d3.js.
 2. Learned to create pie chart, histogram and line chart.
 3. Learned to draw a map with d3 based on the obtained geoJson file.
-4. Added some interactive features
+4. Added some interactive animate features.

 Design Achievement
 ---